kkwong44/wordpuzzles/README.md

 * Method to initialize the game
 * Method to display the leader board
 * Method to play puzzle
-* Method to check leader board
+* Method to check score against leader board

 *A class “Question”for questions*
 * Method to response question
+* Method for tester to entering into simulation mode

 *Main function “main” to run the game*
 * Run game from start till player end the game